navattic.identify({ email: user.email })

 More importantly, templates save a massive amount of time.
 Instead of your team spending hours on design, they can select a pre-approved template and focus on tailoring the content to the client.
 This combination of speed and brand consistency means you can respond to opportunities faster while always putting your best foot forward.

-Integrations with Your Current Tech Stack
+Does It Connect with Your Current Tech Stack?

 Your proposal software shouldn't live on an island.
 To be truly effective, it needs to connect seamlessly with the tools your team already uses every day, especially your customer relationship management (CRM) system.
 Look for platforms that offer robust integrations with software like Salesforce, HubSpot, or your company's own internal systems.